Whether you're new to Slack or are here to level up your skills, here are 8 keyboard shortcuts for Slack on macOS that everyone should know.

 6. ⌥1, ⌥2, ⌥3, etc. - Switch to frequently used channels with Keysmith

 Much like how I frequently switch between the same few Slack groups, I also frequently switch between the same few channels.
-So I created Keysmith shortcuts for a couple of those channels that take advantage of the ⌘K shortcut mentioned above.
+So I created Keysmith macros for a couple of those channels that take advantage of the ⌘K shortcut mentioned above.

 7. ⌘⇧W - Close the sidebar with Keysmith